-Exjade[®] (deferasirox) Handbook
+Introduction: Exjade® (deferasirox) Handbook

-This handbook contains important information, including how to take Exjade the right way, depending on the formulation you have been prescribed.
-You will learn about monitoring your treatment, possible side effects, and taking other medicines while on Exjade.
+This handbook contains important information about Exjade.
+You'll learn about taking Exjade the right way, depending on which form your doctor prescribed, as well as about monitoring your treatment, possible side effects, and taking other medicines while on Exjade.